cs4s/ps-2016/day1/visualprogramming/presentation/presentation.md

 ---

+# Presentation Contents

+- Visual Programming & the DT curriculum
+- What is Visual Programming?
+- Examples of Visual Programming languages
+- Scratch in K - 12
+- Scratch Activity

+---

 # Visual Programming in ACARA DT

 - Years 3 & 4: "_Implement simple digital solutions as **visual programs** with algorithms involving branching (decisions) and user input (ACTDIP011)_"